-English 210 (Business Writing) offers students who are considering careers in business training and practice in various forms of business writing, such as memos, instructions, letters, resumes, proposals, and reports.
+English 210 (Business Writing) offers students who want to improve their professional writing, or are considering careers in business, training and practice in various forms of business writing, such as memos, instructions, letters, resumes, proposals, and reports.

-English 211, formerly English 311, (Writing for Pre-Law Students) offers students who plan to attend law school an opportunity to practice various types of legal writing, including case briefs, office memoranda, and trial and appellate opinions.
+English 211, , (Writing for Pre-Law Students) offers students who plan to attend law school an opportunity to practice various types of legal writing, including case briefs, office memoranda, and trial and appellate opinions.

 English 293 (Advanced Writing) appears in the Course Schedule with a subtitle that defines the topic or writing genre to be studied.
 The course helps students improve their prose through instruction in close analysis and in-depth revision in a small workshop setting.